AndranikUgujyan/imbd_classification_task/README.md

            tf_hub_10_percent_data
            all
 ```
 This argument will set one of seven s model for training and save.
-If set "--model all", the command will train and save all seven models sequentially based on the set dataset, and will generate and save follow diagrams in models_results_plot folder.
+If set "--model all", the command will train and save all seven models sequentially based on the set dataset, and will generate and save the following diagrams in models_results_plot folder.

 For train and save model run: